 Easter is the glorious ending of His life on earth chapter in the story.
 Because Jesus did not decay but instead rose again, we have solid evidence giving us hope for our loved ones’ resurrection and ours as well.

-“Love’s redeeming work is done!”; His work is finished once for all!
+As the old hymn says, “Love’s redeeming work is done!”
+His work is finished once for all!